 The magnesium factor

 This website is dedicated to informing the public about the dangers of a magnesium deficiency.
 Aspartame is known to deplete magnesium levels at an alarming rate.
-Aspartame is an excitotoxin that when consumed in high amounts reacts with receptors in the brain, causing damage to certain types of neurons.
-Many neurosurgeons and neurologists now consider that excitotoxins play a vital role in developing many neurological disorders such as headaches, migraines, tremours, seizures, panic attacks, aggression, anxiety, Alzheimer’s, Parkinsons’s, Huntington’s, ADHD to name but a few.
+Aspartame is an excitotoxin that when consumed in high amounts, reacts with receptors in the brain.
+This can cause damage to certain types of neurons.
+Many neurosurgeons and neurologists now consider that excitotoxins play a vital role in developing many neurological disorders.
+Those such as headaches, migraines, tremours, seizures, panic attacks, aggression, anxiety, Alzheimer’s, Parkinsons’s, Huntington’s, ADHD to name but a few.

 Check out this short video

 This video explains succinctly what magnesium does at the cellular level.
-In high concentrations as in this food additive, excitotoxins constantly stimulate the cells and can cause a process of cell death known as excitotoxicity, where calcium channels are kept open, letting excess calcium into the cells and exciting them to death.
-If the body has good magnesium levels, the affect of excitotoxicity from free amino acids will be reduced because magnesium is the ‘gatekeeper’ of the calcium channels, closing them to calcium when it is not needed in the cell.
+In high concentrations as in this food additive, excitotoxins constantly stimulate the cells.
+This can cause a process of cell death known as excitotoxicity, where calcium channels are kept open.
+This allows excess calcium into the cells, exciting them to death.
+If the body has good magnesium levels, the affect of excitotoxicity from free amino acids will be reduced.
+This is because magnesium is the ‘gatekeeper’ of the calcium channels, closing them to calcium when it’s not needed in the cell.